GArysTrousers/classwize-edval/README.md

 # What is this?
-This is a powershell script to generate a csv of classes for import into Classwize.
+This is a powershell script to generate a csv of classes for importing into Classwize.

 It will assign both teachers and students to their classrooms.